-We have substantially progressed our audit in respect of the financial statements for the year ended 31 March 2021.
+We have substantially completed our audit in respect of the financial statements for the year ended 31 March 2021.

 At the time of preparing this report, matters remaining outstanding as outlined in section 2.
 We will provide an update to you in relation to the matters outstanding through issuance of a follow up letter.

-Subject to the satisfactory conclusion of the remaining audit work, we have the following conclusions:
+Subject to the satisfactory conclusion of the remaining audit work, we expect to report the following conclusions: